France digs in as Peugeot shareholder with stake shift

-The Agence des Participations de l'Etat (APE) agreed to sell its 12.7 percent PSA stake for 1.92 billion euros (1.67 billion pounds), more than twice the 800 million euros it had paid during a 2014 bailout for the maker of Peugeot and Citroen cars.
+The Agence des Participations de l'Etat (APE) agreed to sell its 12.7 percent PSA stake for 1.92 billion euros ($2.1 billion), more than twice the 800 million euros it has paid during a 2014 bailout for the maker of Peugeot and Citroen cars.

 In a joint statement, the two state bodies said France would retain its two voting board seats and reclaim its statutory double voting rights two years after the change of ownership.